avatar

 My interest in robotics has solidified thanks to many guidances.
 I had the opportunity to develop autonomous multi-modal locomotion robots at the Silicon Synapses Lab under Professor Ramezani Alireza, and uncertainty-aware exoskeletons at the Shepherd’s Lab under Professor Max Shepherd.

 I also gained valuable industry research experience as a full-time intern for six months at OMRON SINIC X in Tokyo.
-My work is motivated by the goal of enabling humans to seamlessly and safely work together with robots in their daily lives.

 ▶︎ toggle here for experience timeline!